 27. How secure is the college campus?

 RTC is deeply committed to providing all members with a safe and secure environment.
 We have security staff that is the first point of contact in any possibly threatening situation.
 They can be contacted at 17954072.
 However, the security of personal belongings is the responsibility of the students themselves.
 RTC will not take responsibility for lost, stolen, or damaged personal belongings.

-Ms. Tenzing Choden, College Counsellor offers students with individualized confidential counseling services regarding personal issues.
-She can be contacted at 77775557 during office hours.
+Ms. Tenzing Choden and Ms. Junias Rasaily, College Counsellors offer students with individualized confidential counseling services regarding personal issues.
+They can be contacted at 77775557 or 77389559 during office hours.